PetLabCo Logo

 Can Dogs Use Human Toothpaste?

-• Xylitol, a common sweetener in human toothpaste, is highly toxic to dogs and can cause life-threatening conditions like hypoglycemia, seizures, and liver failure.
+• Human toothpaste is not safe for dogs.
+Xylitol, a common sweetener in human toothpaste, is highly toxic to dogs and can cause life-threatening conditions like hypoglycemia, seizures, and liver failure.

 • Dog-specific toothpaste often comes in flavors like chicken, beef, or peanut butter, making the brushing experience more enjoyable for your pup.